jsrn/tablecloth/_vegetarian/baba_ganoush.md

 ## Method

 1. Blister the aubergines on the hob until soft, with the skin blackened and blistered all over.
 The skin should be coming off in flakes.
 2. Peel off and discard the vast majority of the skin.
-Whatever's left will contribute to the lovely smokey flabvour.
+Whatever's left will contribute to the lovely smokey flavour.
 3. Add them to a blender, along with:
   - 30ml of the oil
   - The coriander, cumin, tahini and lemon